jlaumonier/mlsurvey/doc/projectmanagement.md

 ## TODO
 * F : Change config format to introduction definition section for non compact format
 * F : Use panda dataframe into Data() and Dataset() (big changes...)
-* F : Fairness : rethinking the workflow to integrate supervised learning workflow
 * F : Generate a "full" config file for sci-kit-learn
 * F : Log management
 * B : Visualization workflow does not handle correctly more than 2 classes